This post was updated on Sept 20, 2018.

 What further sets Ukraine aside as a pinnacle of outsourced software development is the education of the professionals on offer.
 With over 36,000 tech graduates annually, the majority of Ukrainian software engineers are university educated, and possess English language skills.
 Ukraine is among leaders on the list of countries with the most engineering graduates, and places 11th as the country with the best software developers.
 Our database is ever-growing, and new experts in established and frontier fields are added daily.

 An often overlooked benefit of outsourcing to Ukraine is the time zone it resides in—with only a 1-2 hour difference from Western Europe, efficient correspondence is very achievable.
-It’s even perfect for regions such as the East Coast of the U.S., as the morning there is Ukraine’s evening; a client can set a task, go to sleep, and wake up to it completed by a team of Ukrainian software professionals.
+It’s even perfect for regions such as the East Coast of the U.S., as the morning there is Ukraine’s evening; a client can set a task, go to sleep, and wake up to see it completed by their Ukrainian team.

-Jumping from rank 24 in 2016, to rank 20 in 2017, Ukraine is highly regarded as a great place to do business, with evidence that this is only growing each day.
-It’s a justified worry that enacting even simple business procedures can be difficult when corresponding overseas, but Ukraine has a proven record of being a great environment for visiting companies; the work ethic and culture suits those in Western countries, encouraging great projects to grow.
+Jumping from rank 24 in 2016, to rank 20 in 2017, Ukraine is highly regarded as a great place to do business.
+It’s a justified worry that enacting even simple business procedures can be difficult when corresponding overseas, but Ukraine has a proven record of being a great environment for visiting companies; the work ethic and culture works well with those in Western countries, facilitating the growth of great projects.

 Internet in Ukraine is rapid, yet cheap — an unlimited data connection via Cable/ADSL is around $3.23 per month, enabling your development team to provide quick updates, contact you efficiently, and also have additional benefits such as quick uploading to the project YouTube channel.

-Ukraine has an incredibly developed and vivid IT Community which boasts regular hackathons, international (and local) tech conferences, as well as networking events.
-Participating in these sessions are a wide variety of enthusiastic young people who are passionate about software development — eager to work in the world sphere, they are one huge benefit to Ukrainian outsourcing.
-This community has impacted outsourcing to Ukraine very positively— Ukrainian engineers will argue their case, providing a healthy work environment for everyone involved and eliminating a culture of saying “yes” unilaterally.
+Ukraine has an incredibly developed and vivid IT Community which boasts regular hackathons, international and local tech conferences, as well as networking events.
+The participants of such events are enthusiastic people who are passionate about software development.
+The active development of the community has impacted outsourcing to Ukraine very positively—it helped to spread a better understanding of Ukrainian mentality and culture.
+Now, foreigners know that Ukrainian software developers always argue their case, are eager to support a healthy work environment for everyone involved, and never say “yes” unilaterally.

 Ukraine has 2,000+ IT startups, and this number is growing every day.
 These include many famous companies, such as Petcube, iBlazr, Grammarly, Jooble, CleanMyMac, Mobalytics, and even Looksery — an acquisition by the app-giant Snapchat in 2015.

 Many people have a warped perception of the salary in Ukraine, often thinking of it as rather low.
 The demand for Ukrainian developers is high for the aforementioned reasons, and this grows the standard of living.
 In turn, the paycheck must rise — developer salaries don’t follow standard logic, as their skills are liquid on the global scale, regardless of their own location.
-Productivity is at an all-time high, but the good news for companies looking to outsource is that the salary level is still far below the Nordics, London, or Silicon Valley.
+But the good news for companies looking to outsource is that the salary levels are still far below the Nordics, London, or Silicon Valley.
 This allows you to get world-leading software development for a lower cost than locally, while still tapping into a ground-breaking sphere of eager, creative engineers.

-Click here to learn more about our services, or contact us right now by filling out the form below
+To learn more about our services, contact us by filling out the form below.